Getting Good at AI: A Marketer’s Guide to Prompt Engineering

 Prompt engineering isn’t some new technical specialty.
 It’s just the practice of writing clear, specific, and structured instructions to help AI produce useful, accurate, and relevant outputs.
 Sounds simple enough.
 But as anyone who’s tried can tell you—it’s a craft.

 Only 13% of marketing teams feel fully equipped with the skills needed to operate AI tools effectively.
 Meanwhile, 96% of marketers say they have generative AI in place or plan to roll it out within 18 months.
 There’s a wide gap between adoption and impact—and that gap often comes down to how the AI is being used.
+As McKinsey’s 2024 Global Survey on AI found, roughly two-thirds of organizations now use gen AI regularly, but the biggest performance lift goes to those that embed structured prompting and clear decision workflows into everyday operations.

 What makes prompting especially tricky is that it doesn’t feel like a technical problem.
 It feels like a communication one.
 Which is exactly what it is.